MELBOURNE INJURY LAWYER

 Obtaining compensation for injuries suffered in an accident in Melbourne or Titusville often is not a straightforward process.
 In some instances, the injured party is required by law to file an insurance claim.
 Other times, victims or their families might file a claim in court against the party who is responsible for causing the accident and resulting injury.
 Because of the many important factors that are usually involved in personal injury cases, individuals who have suffered as a result of someone else’s negligence should immediately seek the guidance and professional assistance of an experienced Melbourne personal injury lawyer.

 At Couture Law P.A., we’ve handled many cases just like yours, and we are prepared to fight hard to help you recover the compensation you deserve and ensure that justice is served.
 Our injury attorneys understand the pain and frustration you are experiencing as the victim of another person’s negligent behavior, and we are committed to making the legal process as easy as possible so that you can concentrate on healing.

 CHOOSING THE RIGHT ATTORNEY

 Confronted by a seemingly vast sea of lawyers, accident victims sometimes feel overwhelmed when attempting to decide which lawyer is best suited to handle their case.
+What can you expect?
 As a general rule, those who seek legal counsel should expect to receive a free consultation upon contacting a law office.
-During the consultation, the attorney or a staff member will typically ask in-depth question in the interest of learning more about the individual’s injury and the circumstances under which the accident took place.
-Interactions with the lawyer and law firm staff should be compassionate, courteous, and confidential.
+During the consultation, the attorney or a staff member will ask a number of standard questions common to all injury law cases, in the interest of learning more about the individual’s injury and the circumstances under which the accident took place.
+Interactions with the lawyer and law firm staff should be compassionate, courteous and confidential.

 In Florida, there are three major components that comprise a valid claim for damages in a personal injury lawsuit: